 Second Stage: Publication of the final version in economics

 Based on the referee reports, the comments made by registered and invited readers and the author replies, the co-editor decides whether the paper is accepted or rejected for publication in Economics.

 If the co-editor´s decision deviates from the views of the referees and the registered readers, the co-editor is free to justify it publicly through a statement in the paper’s discussion forum.
 In the case of acceptance, the co-editor prepares a short statement, e.g. containing suggestion for revisions.

-If accepted, the discussion paper or its revised version is published in economics.
-The economics discussion Paper with all comments is permanently archived and remains accessible to the public for documenting the paper’s history.
+If accepted, the discussion paper or its revised version is published as article in economics.
+The discussion paper with all comments is permanently archived and remains accessible to the public for documenting the paper’s history.

 Market-based evaluation of published articles

 Authors are free to respond to all comments.